leandrolecca/EyeTrack/README.md

 EyeTrack is an R-based toolbox intended to facilitate research analysis of eyetracking data (see [How it works](#how-it-works)).
 It has been programmed in a modular and scalable fashion to open collaborative work between researchers interested in implementing different algorithms for saccade, blink and fixation detection while respecting a main architecture (see [Pipeline architecture](#pipeline-architecture)).

 ## How it works
-From the x-y gaze position of a trial, EyeTrack provides event information about saccades, blinks and fixations that are taking place.
+Based on the x-y gaze position of a trial, EyeTrack provides event information about saccades, blinks and fixations taking place.
 In the main.md notebook there is an example of how to run the toolbox after giving a minimal structure format to the eyetracking data, aka *etr.db* (see [DataFrame Structure](#dataframe-structure)).
 Before, the user must provide a set of parameters to make work the detection, which are:

 * MINDUR: minimum duration of a saccade, in millisecons (ms)
 * VFAC: velocity threshold function